mosefatullah/mosefatullah/README.md

 <h1>Hi!
 Salam! 👋 I'm Mohammad Sefatullah</h1>
 ✨ I'm a student of Higher Secondary, aspires to become a software engineer in the future.
-Currently, he is working on a web development role.
+Currently, I am working on a web development role.
 <br/><br/>

 ### Activities